Alexandra Worden

-Alexandra (Alex) Z. Worden (born 1970) is a microbial ecologist and genome scientist known for her expertise in the ecology and evolution of ocean microbes and their influence on global biogeochemical cycles.
+Alexandra (Alex) Zoe Worden (born 1970) is a microbial ecologist and genome scientist known for her expertise in the ecology and evolution of ocean microbes and their influence on global biogeochemical cycles.

 Early life and education

 Worden was born in 1970, in Middlesex County, Massachusetts.
 She attended Wellesley College, where she received a B.A. in history and performed a concentration in post-colonial Africa along with Earth, Atmospheric and Planetary Sciences coursework at the Massachusetts Institute of Technology and worked in the laboratories of the marine geochemist and paleoceanographer John M. Edmond, the climate scientist Reginald Newell, and the biological oceanographer Sallie W. Chisholm.
 She received a Ph.D. in Ecology from the Odum School of Ecology at the University of Georgia in Athens, Georgia, in 2000.

 Her interests in science came from wanting to understand and answer the scientific questions like the politics involvement in the environment.
 Her early exposure to engineering came through computer programming at BBN Technologies before attending university and with the Massachusetts Institute of Technology solar electric car project.
 At the time, the award winning MIT Solar Electric Vehicle Team included several individuals who then became leading innovators in the tech world, including Gill Pratt and Megan Smith, and the team was founded by Worden's brother, James Worden.
 Her preferred pronouns are she/her.